MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementVirtualEndpointCrossCloudGovernmentOrganizationMapping.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphCloudPcCrossCloudGovernmentOrganizationMapping>`: cloudPcCrossCloudGovernmentOrganizationMapping
+`BODYPARAMETER <IMicrosoftGraphCloudPcCrossCloudGovernmentOrganizationMapping>`: cloudPcCrossCloudGovernmentOrganizationMapping
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[OrganizationIdsInUsGovCloud <String[]>]`: The tenant ID in the Azure Government cloud corresponding to the GCC tenant in the public cloud.
 Currently, 1:1 mappings are supported, so this collection can only contain one tenant ID.

 ## RELATED LINKS